-SYNOPSIS: The influence of rugged terrain on the accuracy of predictions by the Wind Atlas Analysis and Application Program (WAsP) is investigated using two case studies of field measurements taken over 31⁄2 years and 1 year, respectively, in rugged terrain.
-Using the first case study the parameters that could cause substantial errors in a prediction are identified and discussed.
+ABSTRACT: The influence of rugged terrain on the accuracy of predictions by the Wind Atlas Analysis and Application Program (WAsP) is investigated using a case study of field measurements taken over 31⁄2 years in rugged terrain.
+The parameters that could cause substantial errors in a prediction are identified and discussed.
 In particular, the effects from extreme orography are investigated.
 A suitable performance indicator is developed which predicts the sign and approximate magnitude of such prediction errors.
-This procedure could provide a means of correcting for rugged terrain effects.
-The second case study is used as an independent set of data for comparison.
+This procedure allows the user to assess the consequences of using WAsP outside its operating envelope and could provide a means of correcting for rugged terrain effects.

 Keywords: Resources, complex terrain, models (mathematical), siting.